Senior Dating Tips For The Young At Heart

 Dating As A Senior Tip #5: Set Realistic Expectations

-For one, most dating is happening online.
-If you're tech-savvy, this might not seem an issue.
-But you must remember, these platforms are built to meet young adults' needs, not the young at heart.
-Even the online dating sites that market themselves towards an older age group don't always do a good job at catering to the specific needs of those of us finding love later in life.
+For one, dating is happening online.
+If you're tech-savvy, this might not be an issue.
+Still, these platforms may be built to meet young adults' needs, not the young at heart.
+Even those online dating sites that market themselves towards an older age group don't always do the best job catering to the specific needs of individuals looking for love later in life.

-Then there's also the added risk of being 'catfished' or taken advantage of by someone falsely representing themselves online.
-Just remember this rule of thumb: if it seems too good to be true, it probably is.
+Then there's also the added risk of being 'catfished,' or taken advantage of by someone falsely representing themselves online.
+To avoid this, you might want to remember that if it seems too good to be true, it probably is.

-Does this mean you can't try online dating?
-Of course not!
-It turns out that the age group 50 and older are the fastest-growing demographic on Match.com, and they make up around 20 percent of the site's daters.
-When creating your profile, enlist the help of close friends.
-Add a recent picture and keep things honest (no lying about age, height, weight, etc.)
+That doesn’t mean you can't try online dating.
+The 50+ age group is the fastest-growing demographic on Match.com, and they make up around 20 percent of the site's users.
+Still, you might want to enlist the help of a trusted friend or family member when creating your profile.
+For the best results, consider adding a recent picture and keeping things honest (i.e., no lying about age, height, weight, etc.).

 Dating, as a senior or otherwise, should be fun.
-You don't want to put too much pressure on yourself or the other person.
-Instead, focus on having interesting and exciting experiences if it leads to more, great.
+You may not want to put too much pressure on yourself or the other person.
+Instead, consider focusing on having interesting and exciting experiences.
+If it leads to more, great.
 If not, you can keep having fun or work on building a stronger connection with someone else.
 Not every first date will lead to a second one, but there are some ways you can increase the chance if that's something you want.